joinposter/api-php/README.md

-# PosterAPI Library for PHP
+# PosterApi Library for PHP

 PHP library which makes Poster API using smooth as glass.
 You can use suggestions to api methods names and don\`t have to worry about request type.